-The winery is located in the municipality of Cantenac in the area Margaux in the Médoc (Bordeaux) in the immediate vicinity of the famous Chateau Margaux, Originally it was called Château de Gasqu after the first owner, the wine was sold to the farm Louis XIV.
-(1638-1715).
-Around 1816, Jeanne de Gasque's estate was sold to the English Major General Charles Palmer (1777-1851), who served under Arthur Wellington (1769-1852).
-Palmer acquired until 1831 more parcels in the municipalities Cantenac, Issan and Margaux.
-At the release of the Château Dubignon Part of the vineyards was added to the estate.
-Finally, the entire property covered over 160 hectares, of which 82 hectares of vineyards.
-After the general's bankruptcy in 1843, there were several changes of ownership and reductions of the vine stocks.
-In the 1930s, the remainder of the estate became a syndicate of the three families sickle, Mähler-Besse, Ginestet and Mialhe acquired (the family Mialhe was owner of the Château Pichon-Longueville Comtesse, the Ginestet family used to hold shares in Château Margaux).
-The successors of the first two families still manage the winery today.
+The estate is located in the municipality of Cantenac Margaux in the Médoc (Bordeaux) in the immediate vicinity of the famous Chateau Margaux, Originally it was called Château de Gasqu after the first owner, the wine was brought to the court Louis XIV (1638-1715) delivered.
+Around 1816, the estate was sold by Jeanne de Gasque to Major General Charles Palmer (1777-1851), who served under Arthur Wellington (1769-1852).
+Until 1831, Palmer acquired further plots in the municipalities of Cantenac, Issan and Margaux.
+When the Chateau Dubignon part of the vineyards was added to the estate.
+After all, the entire estate comprised over 160 hectares, of which 82 hectares were vineyards.
+After the general's bankruptcy in 1843, there were several changes of ownership and a reduction in the number of vines.
+In the 1930s, the rest of the estate was owned by a syndicate of three families sickle, Mähler-Besse, Ginestet and Mialhe (the Mialhe family owned the Château Pichon-Longueville Comtesse, the Ginestet family previously owned shares in Château Margaux).
+The successors of the first two families still run the winery today.